I had the chance to interview my physical therapist, Dr. Stephanie Owens-Burkhart, on the Design Your Dream Life Podcast.

 Background: I started seeing her because of shoulder pain caused by sitting all day.
 I’m also hypermobile, so there are some other things she helps me with now, too.

-Since working with Dr. Burkhart, I’ve realized there are so many important postural stances we’re never taught.
+Since working with Dr. Burkhart, I’ve realized there are so many important stances on proper posture we’re never taught.

 How to sit, how to stand, how to sleep, how to release tension, how to know when to see a physical therapist, and the list goes on.